Juvenile Justice and Youth Advocacy

 Why Juvenile Justice?

-- Help provide opportunity and success to young people
+- Help provide opportunity and pathways to success to young people

-- Interesting and contemporary curriculum with a unique focus on youth
+- Interesting and contemporary curriculum with a unique focus on positive youth development

-- Prepare for diverse job opportunities in direct service, administration, or policy in non-profits or government
+- Prepare for diverse job opportunities in direct service, case management, youth work, administration, legal advocacy, or juvenile policy in nonprofits or government

-- Focuses specifically on youth, unlike broader criminal justice programs
+- Wheelock focuses specifically on youth, unlike broader criminal justice programs

 - Close relationships with faculty who have extensive experience as practitioners